• Skip to primary navigation

 Chiropractic services are normally priced between $40 to $100 for each session.
 The cost, however, will vary depending on the type of treatment.

 A free initial consultation may be offered, with future spinal manipulations costing between $50 and $60 each.
-Treatments that are more intense, such as medical massage therapy, will increase the overall cost.
+More intense treatments, such as medical massage therapy, will increase the overall cost.

-If you’ve ever seen a chiropractor, the number of times you “needed” to return in order to keep your spine aligned and your pain at bay may have turned you off.
-Over the course of a year, many weekly visits add up.
+If you’ve ever seen a chiropractor, the number of times you “needed” to return to keep your spine aligned and your pain at bay may have turned you off.
+Over a year, many weekly visits add up.

 The first 14 days after an accident can fly by, and there’s a strong chance you’ve had a misalignment without even realizing it.